What Are Nootropics?

 Protecting brain cells

 Brain cells are obviously quite fundamental to cognitive function.
 Protecting them from harm is therefore a very good idea, especially if you want to ringfence long-term cognitive health.
-Free radicals and oxidative stress can lead to damage and death of brain cells, contributing to cognitive decline and neurological disorders.

-Some nootropics have been shown to act as antioxidants and neuroprotective agents, which should keep your brain cells healthy in the long term and give you a good boost to your cognitive function.
-These include the likes of vitamin E, vitamin C, and resveratrol – they are all potent antioxidants not to be sniffed at.
-Included in a nootropic compound, they can help to protect brain cells from damage caused by free radicals, thus preserving cognitive function.
+We’ve mentioned how some nootropics have been shown to act as antioxidants and neuroprotective agents, which should keep your brain cells healthy in the long term and give you a good boost to your cognitive function.

 Moreover, certain nootropics can also act as neuroprotective agents by supporting the production of brain-derived neurotrophic factor (BDNF).
 BDNF is a protein that plays a crucial role in the growth, survival, and function of brain cells.

 Some nootropics, including the likes of lion’s mane mushroom and bacopa monnieri, are thought to bolster BDNF production.
 By promoting the growth and health of brain cells, they may enhance cognitive function and potentially reduce the risk of neurological disorders.

 In addition, certain nootropics have been found to reduce inflammation in the brain.
 These include the likes of phosphatidylserine and omega-3 fatty acids.
-Chronic inflammation in the brain can damage brain cells and contribute to cognitive decline.
-By reducing inflammation, these ingredients may protect brain cells and enhance cognitive function.

 As always, individual results and benefits may vary – we are dealing with a lot of variables at any one time with any nootropic formula.